Generic Name: fluorouracil (FLURE-oh-UE-ra-sil)

 - Lab tests, including biopsies, may be performed while you use Efudex Cream.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Efudex Cream should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been determined.
+- Efudex Cream should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use Efudex Cream if you are pregnant.
 It may cause harm to the fetus.
-Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
 It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Efudex Cream.

 Possible side effects of Efudex Cream: